rnentjes/kotlin-css-generator/readme.md

 # Css generator like less/sass in kotlin multiplatform

 This library is for generating css from a kotlin dsl.
-It is meant to be used runtime to dynamically generate css.
+It can be used as an alternative to less/sass or as a runtime library to generate css on-the-fly.

 Tools like less and sass are often used as a build step and take some time.
 This library is meant to be fast enough to generate the css on the fly either from the server or directly in the browser.